-Scotland, England, Wales and the Republic of Ireland all experienced relatively similar rates of change in the proportion of lone parent households over the period 1981 to 2001 (Figure 8) (Adobe Acrobat Portable Document Format) (PDF 11 Kb)[footnote 1]).
+Scotland, England, Wales and the Republic of Ireland all experienced relatively similar rates of change in the proportion of lone parent households over the period 1981 to 2001 (Figure 8) (11 KB PDF)[footnote 1]).
 Northern Ireland experienced very little change between 1991 and 2001.
 The graph also shows that, in both 1991 and 2001, Northern Ireland had the highest rate of lone parent families out of the 5 countries examined.

 Suggested reasons for increase in lone parent households

 The causes of lone-parent households are numerous – for example, the death of one parent, divorce and illegitimacy are all possible contributory reasons.
 Scotland has the highest rate of teenage pregnancy in Europe and the highest rate of unmarried mothers giving birth (Scottish Government, 2003).
 Another possible factor in the increase in lone-parent families is the Divorce (Scotland) Act 1976 (and similar legislation elsewhere).
 It makes the irretrievable breakdown of marriage, established by proving one of five specified facts, all that is required to obtain a divorce (Scottish Government, 2003).